 TC&W Railroad – Multiple Carrier Access

-TC&W interchanges with all Class 1 railroads serving the Minneapolis/St. Paul terminal area: BNSF Railway, Canadian National Railway, Canadian Pacific Railway, and Union Pacific Railroad.
-Interchanging with ALL the Class 1 railroads in the Twin Cities, TC&W provides a gateway to world markets for the surrounding areas.
+TC&W interchanges with all Class 1 railroads serving the Minneapolis/St. Paul terminal area: BNSF Railway, CN Railway, Canadian Pacific Railway, and Union Pacific Railroad Company.
+TC&W provides a gateway to world markets for the surrounding areas.

 Minnesota Prairie Line